 Suppose someone is injured in an accident that was partly their fault.
 If the victim and the defendant share blame for the accident, how should a court compensate the victim, if at all?
 If the court still compensates the victim, how much compensation should it award?

-Florida operates a “pure comparative negligence” system.
+Florida operates a “modified comparative negligence” system with a 51% bar to recovery.
 The court will assign a percentage of fault to each party (35% to the victim and 65% to the defendant, for example).
 Each party will lose their claim of damages in exact proportion to their own percentage of fault.
+However, the victim would be barred from recovering damages under Florida law if they share the majority of the blame.

 When in Doubt, Seek Legal Advice